2022 Ohio Issue 1: Support

 Passage of the issue was supported by both major candidates in the 2022 Ohio gubernatorial election, incumbent Governor Mike DeWine (R) and former Dayton Mayor Nan Whaley (D).
-Of the 2022 Ohio Senate election candidates, J. D. Vance (R) supported passage, while Tim Ryan (D) was reported to be undecided.
+Of the 2022 Ohio Senate election candidates, JD Vance (R) supported passage, while Tim Ryan (D) was reported to be undecided.
 Ohio Attorney General Dave Yost supported passage, and said "the presumption of innocence in court does not equal, it is not the same as pretending that a career criminal poses no threat on the streets."

 The three dissenting Ohio Supreme Court justices participated in a bus tour to campaign for its passage.
 Justice Patrick F. Fischer criticized the change to what he called a long-standing precedent that judges could consider public safety when setting bond, and Justice Pat DeWine stated that under the current system it was difficult for judges to deny bail for public safety reasons due to the standards of proof required.
 The Fraternal Order of Police of Ohio and the Ohio Prosecuting Attorneys Association supported passage; a spokesperson from the former stated that "it does give the General Assembly some flexibility to intercede if they are confronted with a large group of activist judges who are acting on their own and not in the spirit of the law and what the people of the state of Ohio want."